sarahDH615/python-api-challenge/README.md

         - cloudiness is 0%
     * creating a new dataframe containing those cities (ideal_weather_df)
     * creating a new empty column in ideal_weather_df to hold hotel names
+* Creating a copy of ideal_weather_df using df.copy() (true_ideal_weather_df)
 * Finding hotels within 5 km of each city in ideal_weather_df
     * creating a for loop to request nearby search from google apis for each city in ideal_weather_df
         - a try/except was included for if a hotel could not be found (IndexError)
     * testing to see whether the index error occurred due to hotels being further than 5 km from the city
         - hotels were found for each of the cites within 20 km
-        - such hotels could note be considered close, so those cities will be dropped from the dataframe
-* Creating a new dataframe listing only hotels found within 5 km from the cities
+* Creating a dataframe for the 'ideal' weather cities using google maps place search
-    * using ideal_weather_df.drop() to create a new dataframe hotels_df
+    * calling google maps place search using place names in true_ideal_weather_df to find city coordinates
+    * replacing the lat, lng columns in true_ideal_weather_df with those new coordinates
+* Finding hotels within 5 km of each city in true_ideal_weather_df
+    * creating a for loop to request nearby search from google apis for each city in true_ideal_weather_df
 * Creating a symbol layer on top of a heatmap
-    * using iterrows to create an info box for each hotel in hotels_df
+    * using iterrows to create an info box for each hotel in true_ideal_weather_df
-    * recreating the heatmap showing the humidities of all cities in cities_for_heatmap_df
+    * recreating the heatmap weighted by humidities of all cities in cities_for_heatmap_df
     * using gmaps.marker_layer to apply the info boxes on top of the heatmap

 After completing vacationpy.ipynb, a screenshot was taken of the final heatmap/symbol layer and saved to the images folder